priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-avaraikkai-poriyal.markdown

-Add oil in a kadai and after it gets heated, crackle the mustard seeds and fry chanba dhal and urad dhal for 1 minute.
+Add oil in a kadai and after it gets heated, crackle the mustard seeds and fry chana dhal and urad dhal for 1 minute.
 To that, add curry leaves, green chilly, ginger, onion and saute well.